arojas1/journal/journal.md

 - updated format of cheatsheet, goals, and journal
 - added readme file as an easier way to navigate github
 - added python notes to cheatsheet

+***

+## Week Four

+### First and second hr:
+- created html website through github pages
+- worked through creating html site using css (staging, setting up headings, footer and column placeholders)

+### third hr:
+- created a command line program at work and shortcut to open certain links when clicked

+### fourth hr:
+- continued with html

+### fifth hr:
+- did the readings for this week